Poe Elementary School bombing: Second note

 Do not get the Police department yet, I’ll tell you when.

 Please do not get excite over this order I’m giving you.
 In this suitcase you see in my hand it fill to the top with high explosive.
 Please do not make me push this button that all I have to do.
 And also have two 2 more cases (illegible) high explosive that are set to go off at a certain time at three different places so it will more harm to kill me, so do as I say and no one will get hurt.
 An I would like to talk about god while waiting for my wife.

 Although previously not a religious man, Orgeron said he had recently "found God", according to family members who had attended Dusty's 7th birthday party at Dusty's grandmother's house just the Saturday before.

 Aftermath

 Unlike school attacks in the early 21st century, there was no constant national and international media coverage of the Poe attack.
-No memorial was constructed at Poe Elementary.
-The school was open the next day with approximately half of the students attending with increases each day even though cleanup and repairs were underway.
-There were no grief councilors.
+The school was open the next day, with approximately half of the students attending with increases each day even though cleanup and repairs were underway.
 HISD named two new elementary schools after victims of the attack: Kolter Elementary School in Meyerland and Montgomery Elementary School in Southwest Houston.
+Furthermore, a 5th grader of the school, Lawrence Eugene Schacht, was there that day, and would later mention that he felt "angered and betrayed by society for its seeming lack of compassion for the Poe victims, some of whom already suffered from generalized atomic bomb angst."
+Schacht would later administer over 900 doses of fatal cyanide-spiked flavor-aid in Guyana, during the infamous Jonestown Massacre.